One new COVID-19 case confirmed in Cocke County

-Hamblen County has seen a spike in their numbers as several additional cases have been confirmed.
-Their new total is 43, of which 14 are currently active.
+Only two of those cases are currently active according to data provided by the TN Department of Health.

-The total number of COVID-19 cases across the state has increased by 447, bring the new total to 24,822.
+There have been 1,352 tests performed on county residents as of Wednesday, June 10.

-An additional seven deaths have also been confirmed, which brings the total to 388.
+An additional 294 cases have been confirmed across the state bringing the total number to 27,869.

 (0) comments